Famondir/Music-Suite/README.md

 ### Visual Studio Code

 I already used Visual Studio Code when I was working with JavaScript.
 I used it for Java a bit but also NetBeans.
-For my Python preject I decided to go with Visual Studio Code as well.
+For my Python project I decided to go with Visual Studio Code as well.
 I never liked PyCharm but needed something different than Jupyter Labs.
 I also installed the SonarCubeLint plugin to connect the Sonar Cube Server and Visual Studio Code.

-VSC was also promoted at the *Big Data* module where we learned that you can connect right into Docker Containers.
-I found out that there is a Plugin for R as well which I tired out a little bit.
+VS Code was also promoted at the *Big Data* module where we learned that you can connect right into Docker Containers.
+I found out that there is a Plugin for R as well which I tryed out a little bit.
 But I still tend to use RStudio here.
-VSC is realy flexible.
+VS Code is realy flexible.
 But for daily data science work Spyder could be a nice alternative with Python because it offers the possibility to have a look into the created data structures and execute code line by line (just as RStudio does for R).
-But since I found the R plugin for VSC ther might be something comparable to Spyder and one can do everything in VSC in future?
+But since I found the R plugin for VS Code there might be something comparable to Spyder and one can do everything in VS Code in future?

-Follwing is a list of shortcuts I use with VSC.
+Follwing is a list of shortcuts I use with VS Code:

 #### Shortcuts